vechain/buy-me-coffee-example/README.md

    - **Functionality**:
      - **Validation**: Checks that the purchase amount is valid.
      - **Storage**: Similar to `buyCoffee`, it records the sale details.
-     - **Ether Transfer**: Sends the specified amount of Ether to the recipient's address.
+     - **VET Transfer**: Sends the specified amount of VET to the recipient's address.
      - **Event Emission**: Emits the `CoffeeSold` event to indicate a successful transaction.

 4. withdrawTips() <br/>